matplotlib/matplotlib/doc/faq/howto_faq.rst

 y-axis, which is possible using :func:`~matplotlib.pyplot.twinx` (more than two scales are not currently supported, though it is on the wish list).
-This works pretty well, though there are some quirks when you are trying to interactively pan and zoom, because both scales do not get the signals.
+This works pretty well, though there are some quirks when you are trying to interactively pan and zoom because both scales do not get the signals.

 The approach uses :func:`~matplotlib.pyplot.twinx` (and its sister